RudyR32/electionAnalysis/README.md

 ## Summary
 The analysis of the election show that:<br/>

-•	There were 369,711 votes cast in the election.<br/>
+-	There were 369,711 votes cast in the election.<br/>

-•	The candidates we:<br/>
+-	The candidates we:<br/>
-  o	Charles Casper Stockham<br/>
+  -	Charles Casper Stockham<br/>
-  o	Diana DeGette<br/>
+  -	Diana DeGette<br/>
-  o	Raymon Anthony Doane<br/>
+  -	Raymon Anthony Doane<br/>
-•	The candidate results were:<br/>
+-	The candidate results were:<br/>
-  o	Charles Casper Stockham received 23.0% of the votes and 85,213 votes.<br/>
+  -	Charles Casper Stockham received 23.0% of the votes and 85,213 votes.<br/>
-  o	Diana DeGetter received 73.8% of the vote and 272,892 votes.<br/>
+  -	Diana DeGetter received 73.8% of the vote and 272,892 votes.<br/>
-  o	Raymon Anthony Doane received 3.1% of the vote and 11,606 votes.<br/>
+  -	Raymon Anthony Doane received 3.1% of the vote and 11,606 votes.<br/>
-•	The winner of the election was:<br/>
+-	The winner of the election was:<br/>
-  o	Diana DeGette, who received 73.8% of the vote and 272,892 votes.<br/>
+  -	Diana DeGette, who received 73.8% of the vote and 272,892 votes.<br/>

 ## Challenge Overview
 The Election Comision is wanting the following tasks to be completed in order to confirmthe voter turnout for for each county that voted in this congressional district.